square/square-connect-go-sdk/swagger/docs/CustomersApi.md

 > SearchCustomersResponse SearchCustomers(ctx, body)
 SearchCustomers

-Searches the customer profiles associated with a Square account using  one or more supported query filters.
+Searches the customer profiles associated with a Square account using a supported query filter.
 Calling `SearchCustomers` without any explicit query filter returns all customer profiles ordered alphabetically based on `given_name` and `family_name`.
 Under normal operating conditions, newly created or updated customer profiles become available for the search operation in well under 30 seconds.
-Occasionally, propagation of the new or updated  profiles can take closer to one minute or longer, espeically during network incidents and outages.
+Occasionally, propagation of the new or updated profiles can take closer to one minute or longer, especially during network incidents and outages.

 ### Required Parameters